-15.2.2.1 In an effort to continually improve the skills of its scientists, Forensic Services requires that all personnel obtain certification no later than three years after becoming a Forensic Scientist 2 (or by July 1, 2007, whichever time frame is longer).
+- In an effort to continually improve the skills of its scientists, Forensic Services requires that all personnel obtain certification no later than three years after becoming a Forensic Scientist 2.
 Forensic Scientists 2 performing analysis and proficiency testing in a single discipline, may elect to sit for an ABC specialty (e.g., drug analysis, fire debris, molecular biology, etc.) or other recognized certification examination (e.g., ABFT, FTCB, IAI, etc.), for the discipline in which they work.
-Forensic

-Scientists 2, performing work in more than one discipline, may elect to sit for either the ABC criminalistics or a specialty examination in which they are doing work.
+Forensic Scientists 2, performing work in more than one discipline, may elect to sit for either the ABC criminalistics or a specialty examination in which they are doing work.
 Exceptions require prior authorization by the Major/Manager.

-- 15.2.2.2 Prior to July 1, 2007, each Forensic Scientist 3 or 4 who possesses technical leader responsibilities shall obtain discipline-specific certification (F-ABC, ABFT, FTCB, IAI, etc.) within the first three years of being appointed to his/her current position or by July 1 2007 whichever time frame is longer.
-A Forensic Scientist 3 or 4, who assume technical leader responsibilities after July 1, 2007, must already hold ABC-Fellow, or equivalent status (e.g., ABFT, FTCB, IAI, etc.) in the discipline in which he/she supervises work, or such status must be achieved within one year of assuming discipline leader responsibilities.
-The Major/Manager must authorize exceptions. - 15.2.2.3 Forensic Services shall pay all costs associated with taking general and discipline appropriate certification tests approved by management, the annual fees for maintaining certification, and for all costs associated with proficiency testing to remain certified within a given specialty. - 15.2.2.4 Forensic Services will make every effort to ensure that adequate opportunities to maintain certification are afforded to all scientists; however, it is incumbent upon the individual to monitor and maintain certification once such has been acquired.
+Not obtaining the required certification in the designated time frame will be addressed with the employee's annual evaluation. - A Forensic Scientist 3 or 4, who assumes technical leader responsibilities, must already hold ABC-Fellow, or equivalent status (e.g., ABFT, FTCB, IAI, etc.) in the discipline in which he/she supervises work, or such status must be achieved within one year of assuming discipline leader responsibilities.
+The Major/Manager must authorize exceptions.
+Not obtaining the required certification in the designated time frame will be addressed with the employee's annual evaluation. - 15.2.2.3 Forensic Services shall pay all costs associated with taking general and discipline appropriate certification tests approved by management, the annual fees for maintaining certification, and for all costs associated with proficiency testing to remain certified within a given specialty. - 15.2.2.4 Forensic Services will make every effort to ensure that adequate opportunities to maintain certification are afforded to all scientists; however, it is incumbent upon the individual to monitor and maintain certification once such has been acquired.
 As such, Forensic Services shall also pay for approved attendance at seminars, professional meetings, etc., necessary to maintain certification. - 15.2.2.5 Forensic Services encourages staff members to develop their potential by identifying training needs and taking advantage of opportunities for professional development. - An employee development plan shall be written annually for each employee and reviewed by the employee and their supervisor.
 The employee is responsible for developing the plan and is encouraged to seek input from the supervisor.
 This plan shall be compatible with the mission of the laboratory, Forensic Services, and the Department.
 The plan shall be based on mutually accepted objectives and shall include provisions independently addressed by the employee, as well as provisions requiring agency support.
 A new plan may build on or enhance the plan from the previous year. - 15.2.2.7 Career advancement/career enhancement is available from a wide variety of sources.
-The following list contains some suggested sources for training. - Professional societal meetings such as the NWAFS or AAFS. - Seminars. - Short courses such as those provided by instrument companies. - Training provided by the DEA, FBI, CCI, or other governmental entities.
+The following list contains some suggested sources for training.